GourmetCoder/writingbuddy/README.md

 The program crashes if it doesn't find next word in the Markov Chain.

-Formatting of the output is pretty obnoxious.
+Formatting of the output is fairly obnoxious.